 Many veterinarians steer their clients away from cow hooves.

-When a dog starts chewing on hooves, pieces can break off and be swallowed, causing irritation to the dog's stomach and small intestine, writes California veterinarian Dr. Stan Kunin, DVM, for the Jason Debus Heigl Foundation, an animal welfare organization.
+When a dog starts chewing on hooves, pieces can break off and be swallowed, causing irritation to the dog's stomach and small intestine, according to California veterinarian Dr. Stan Kunin, DVM, for the Jason Debus Heigl Foundation, an animal welfare organization.
 Hooves can also cause an obstruction or bowel perforation.

 "Hooves are actually my least favorite bone to offer because they're sharp and brittle," says Chicago-based holistic vet Dr. Karen Becker writes on HealthyPets.
 Becker says that dogs often suffer severe oral trauma from chewing on sharp hooves.